 - The use of compression garments such as hosiery and sleeves for static compression.

-Surgical treatments are also used in extreme cases of lymphedema to relieve pressure by removing excess tissue and fluid, but there are no surgical cures.
+Surgical treatments are also used in extreme cases of lymphedema to improve mobility by removing excess tissue.
+Lymph node transfers and lymphovenous bypasses are available to greatly reduce lymphedema.

 Mayo Foundation for Medical Education and Research.
 Lymphedema.
 Mayo Clinic. http://www.mayoclinic.com/health/lymphedema/DS00609.
 Published November 15, 2011.
 Accessed August 3, 2012.